 Google Play: 3.4 stars

 Simple illustrations show you how to sign common letters, numbers and a few common words in American Sign Language.
 Features include multiple view photos of each sign and a quiz to assess progress.

 If you or a loved one has hearing loss or are concerned about noise levels, see our other articles on apps:

 These apps can be very helpful in specific situations, but they are not a replacement for good hearing healthcare or properly fit hearing aids.
-If you suspect you or your child has hearing loss and need to find a hearing healthcare practitioner in your community, please visit our directory of consumer-reviewed hearing clinics.
+Our directory can help you find hearing clinics near you.